GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 hermes config set model.streaming false

-How managed platforms handle this: BetterClaw's agent loop includes automatic retry logic with exponential backoff, a maximum iteration cap, and real-time anomaly detection that auto-pauses agents stuck in loops.
-You never see infinite tool calls because the system catches them before they burn through your token budget.
+How managed platforms handle this: BetterClaw's agent loop includes automatic retry with backoff, a max-iteration cap, and anomaly detection that auto-pauses agents stuck in loops before they burn your token budget.

-Fix for the infinite tool-call loop — setting max_empty_retries: 3 caps how many empty responses the agent will accept after a tool call, breaking the loop before it burns through your token budget
+Fix for the infinite tool-call loop: setting max_empty_retries caps how many empty responses the agent accepts after a tool call, hand-drawn pastel style

-Bug 2: Token bloat on Telegram gateway (2-3x cost for same conversation)
+Bug 2: Token Bloat on the Telegram Gateway (2-3x cost)

-Root cause: The gateway historically spawned in the hermes-agent directory, which loaded development files like AGENTS.md and other metadata as "garbage data" into the context.
-A community member documented this: "With some tools/skills enabled, Hermes uses around 6-8k input tokens in CLI, and around 15-20k input tokens when using Telegram."
+Root cause: the gateway historically spawned in the hermes-agent directory and loaded development files like AGENTS.md as "garbage data" into context.
+A community member measured roughly 6 to 8k input tokens in CLI versus 15 to 20k on Telegram for the same work.

 hermes update